Asus Eee: Eee Pad MeMO

+Eee Slate

+The Asus Eee Slate is a 64-bit tablet with a 12.1" screen, 2.0-megapixel front-facing camera, SSD storage, and an Intel Core i5-470UM processor.
+It came with a folio case and a rebranded Microsoft Bluetooth Mobile Keyboard 5000.
+The Eee Slate made its debut at CES in 2011 and was notable for being quite powerful for a consumer tablet.

+This device has a built-in stylus that can be accessed by opening the spring-loaded compartment on the top right side.
+The top left has two switches: one for power and the other for toggling the rotation lock.
+It also has a button that brings up an on-screen keyboard.
+The very left side of the tablet has volume controls, two USB Type-A ports, an SD card slot, a charging port, a headphone jack, and a Mini-HDMI port.
+The upper front features the camera, and the right side has a button for switching between open programs.
+In terms of wireless connectivity, it has Atheros Wi-Fi 802.11b/g/n and Bluetooth 3.0.

+The consumer model, EP121, comes with Windows 7 Home Premium pre-installed and has two variants: a 2GB RAM/32GB storage version and the other with 4GB RAM/64GB storage.
+The business-oriented model, B121, is nearly identical to the 64GB variant of the EP121 model but includes Windows 7 Professional instead of Home Premium.
+The Eee Slate also has official driver support for Windows 8 64-bit.

 Eee Pad and Eee Reader

 Asus showed previews of a dual-touchscreen "Flipbook" notebook at Cebit 2009 in Germany.
 The company stated that the Flipbook possessed the capability of optionally displaying user interface elements in both screens both horizontally and vertically; the concept design was renamed as the "Eee Reader", rebranded as an e-book reader, and scheduled for launch in Q4 2009, which did not happen as intended.
 Finally, the Eee Reader was rebranded again as the "Eee Book" and scheduled for launch at the June 2010 Computex Taipei.

 In addition, Asus disclosed to the press in January 2010 that a tablet computer named as "Eee Pad", using an Nvidia Tegra 2 chip, a 3G wireless connection and a 720p or 1080p resolution, would also debut at Computex.
 It finally materialized in March 2011 as the Eee Pad Transformer (TF101) which has an optional real (hardware) keyboard that can be connected to it.
 This was then Succeeded by the Asus Eee Pad Transformer Prime in December 2011.

 In 2012 the newest version was released, the Asus Transformer Pad Infinity.